TheIoTLearningInitiative/EmbeddedLinux/documentation/Modules.md

 > In computing, a loadable kernel module (or LKM) is an object file that contains code to extend the running kernel, or so-called base kernel, of an operating system.
 LKMs are typically used to add support for new hardware (as device drivers) and/or filesystems, or for adding system calls.
 When the functionality provided by a LKM is no longer required, it can be unloaded in order to free memory and other resources.
 [Wikipedia](https://en.wikipedia.org/wiki/Loadable_kernel_module)

-## Hello World Kernel Module Compilation
+## Hello World Kernel Module Cross Compilation

     user@host:~$ pwd
     /home/xe1gyq/.../edison-src